 - A severe error code indicates that the driver, firmware, or adapter is behaving abnormally, and your intervention is required to correct the issue. - A malfunction error code indicates that there is an issue with the system, but your intervention is not required. - A command error code indicates that an event has transpired, but does not require your intervention.
 An event might be issue-oriented, such as an invalid fabric command subtype.
-An event might not be issue-oriented, such as exhausted retries on PLOGI or PDISC.
+An event might not be issue-oriented, such as exhausted retries on a port login or N\Port discovery.